userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-14-MATH05-Curve fitting.md

 <br><br><br>

-To be more specific, the mathematical graph will be confined to models that can be mathematically represented in the form of $$ a e^{-bx} + c $$ rather than in any form.
-In other word, the below following code
+To be more specific, the mathematical graph you are going to fit on will be confined to models that can be mathematically represented in the form of $$ a e^{-bx} + c $$ rather than in any form.
+In other word, it is the following sub-code [1] below that descrbe this as a programming code.

 <dl>
 <dt class='frame2'>Sub-code [1]</dt>